-The sampling frame (for the SILC 2023) was the register of all private dwellings occupied on the night of the 2016 Census of Population for waves 1, 2, 3, 4, 5 and 6.

-The final sampling frame used for sample selection excludes all the Island communities, and individuals living in public institutions (e.g. prisons, hospitals, nursing homes, etc.), communal accommodation and persons of no fixed abode.
+The sampling frame (for the SILC 2022) was the register of all private dwellings occupied on the night of the 2016 Census of Population for waves 1, 2, 3, 4 and 5 and the 2011 Census of Population for wave 6.
+The final sampling frame used for sample selection excludes all the Island communities, and individuals living in public institution (e.g. prisons, hospitals, nursing homes, etc.), communal accommodation and persons of no fixed abode.